Yuchen20/Yuchen20.github.io/content/posts/low-rank-adaptation.md

 author = ["Yuchen Mao"]

 draft = false
 math  = 'katex'

 +++
-**This works is a wrapping up work that conclude all paper around LoRA I've seen to develop SeLoRA.
-The variants of LoRA included does not include**
+**This works is a wrapping up work that conclude all paper around LoRA I've read to develop SeLoRA.
+Note that the variants of LoRA included might not be comprehensive, and cut off around march 2024, but I hope this would give you an idea of what is LoRA, and what have already been accompolished in this.**

 # Low Rank Adaptation